nasa/oceandata-notebooks/book/notebooks/oci/oci_grid_match.md

 </div>

 The following cells use `earthaccess` to set and persist your Earthdata login credentials, then search for and download the relevant datasets for two scenes which have some overlap in and around the Great Lakes region of North America.
-A function for a adding features to the plots in this tutorials is also included.
+A function for adding features to the plots in this tutorials is also included.

 ```{code-cell} ipython3
 from pathlib import Path